eXascaleInfolab/clubmark/README.md

 - ./resutls/  - aggregated and per-algorithm execution and evaluation results (brief `*.res` and extended `*.resx`): timings (execution and CPU), memory consumption, NMIs, Q, per-algorithm resources consumption profile (`*.rcp`)
 	- `<algname>.rcp`  - resource consumption profile for all executions of the algorithm even in case of crashes / interruptions
 	- `<measure>.res[x]`  - aggregated value of the measure: average is evaluated for each level / scale for all shuffles of the each network instance, then the weighted best average among all levels is taken for all instances as a final result
-	* <algname>/clusters/  - algorithm execution results produced hierachies of communities for each network instance shuffle
+	* <algname>/clusters/  - algorithm execution results produced hierarchies of communities for each network instance shuffle
 		- `*.cnl`  - resulting clusters unwrapped to nodes (community nodes list) for NMIs evaluation. `*.cnl` are generated either per each level of the resulting hierarchy of communities or for the whole hierarchy (parameterized inside the benchmark)
 	* <algname>/mod/  - algorithm evaluation modularity for each produced hierarchical/scale level
 		- `<net_instance>.mod`  - modularity value aggregated per network instances (results for all shuffles on the network instance are aggregated in the same file)